Unseen Commentary

 Add to Basket

-The only difference between the Teaching Copy and the Student Edition is that the Teaching Copy has suggested responses to the study tasks built into the text, whereas the Student Edition carries them in a separate Answers Booklet at the end, so that teachers may withhold them if they wish, or dispense them on an ongoing basis.
+TEACHING COPY vs STUDENT EDITION: The Teaching Copy has suggested responses to the study tasks built into the text, whereas the Student Edition carries them in a separate Answers Booklet at the endof the resource, so that teachers may withold them if they wish, or dispense them on an ongoing basis.

 Teachers:

-Access to the study guide can be either by full purchase (use the 'Add to Basket' button) or through a WordSmith Site Licence.
-Click on the 'Site Licence Application' button at the foot of the page if you have an interest in giving students on-screen access to the book at reduced cost.
+Access to the study guide can be either by full purchase (as above) or through a WordSmith Site Licence.
+Click on the 'Site Licence Application' button at the foot of the page if you have an interest in giving students on-screen-only access to the resource at reduced cost.

 Students:

-If you are an International Baccalaureate student following the A1 English course the Help Book will be invaluable to you as you prepare for the important Unseen Commentary part of the final written exam.
-It makes use of many passages from past IB exam papers, and will give you the opportunity to look in depth (with lots of assistance) at some of the trickier pieces of writing IB candidates have had to deal with in previous exams.
+If you are an International Baccalaureate student following the Language A (English) Literature course, the Help Book will be invaluable to you as you prepare for the important Literary Analysis or Literary Commentary part of the final written exam.
+It makes use of many passages from past IB exam papers, and will give you the opportunity to look in depth (with lots of assistance) at some of the entertaining (and trickier) pieces of writing IB candidates have had to deal with in previous exams.

-If you are preparing for Advanced Placement exams the book will help you develop the skills of close textual comment in preparation for both the Multiple-Choice and Free-Response parts of the examination.
+If you are preparing for Advanced Placement exams the book will help you develop the skills of close rhetorical analysis in preparation for both the Multiple-Choice and Free-Response parts of the examination.
 Work on each passage leads towards an AP-style essay question.

-If you are a GCE A Level student the study guide will give you structured practice in writing commentaries on poems and prose passages you haven't seen before.
+If you are a GCE A Level student the study guide will give you structured practice in writing commentaries on poems and prose passages you may not have seen before.
 It will help you with your course work and also with commentary and essay questions in the written exam.

 Whichever course you are following, the guide will extend your reading and critical skills so that you can more easily understand and make judgements about all the texts you are studying.

 Whatever your particular needs, there is an added bonus.
-Writing Unseen Commentaries provides a system for organising your thinking and writing about literature, whether you're analysing brief extracts or studying whole texts.
+Writing Unseen Commentaries provides a system for organising your thinking and writing about literature of all kinds, whether you're analysing brief extracts or studying whole texts.

-Click on Sample Section if you wish to view an extract from the study guide.
+Click on Sample Section if you wish to preview the resource.

 Click on Purchase to checkout your shopping basket items.